-Below is an explanation of the variances of amounts included in total general and administrative expenses for the year ended March 31, 2018:
+Material variances of amounts included in total general and administrative expenses for the year ended March 31, 2019 are as follows:

-- Legal fees were \$2,836 for the year ended March 31, 2018, compared to \$67,678 for 2017, representing a decrease of \$64,842.
-The decrease is related to the legal costs incurred for the purchase of the remaining 30% of the El Oro project in the prior year. - Management fees, office salaries and benefits are personnel costs incurred at the Company's offices in Vancouver and Peru.
-These costs have decreased in the current year by \$44,110.
-The proportion of management's time allocated to various projects can fluctuate, creating variances in the amounts recorded as general operating costs. - Regulatory and filing fees were \$12,983 for the year ended March 31, 2018, compared to \$28,676 for the prior year, a reduction of \$15,693.
-The decrease is partially related to fees associated with the filing of the stock option plan in the prior year. - Share-based payments for the year ended March 31, 2018, were \$Nil compared to \$151,964 in the prior year.
-This decrease is due to the granting of 5,800,000 options in 2017.
-No options were granted in 2018. - Shareholder communications was \$29,322 for the year ended March 31, 2018, compared to \$49,207 for the year ended March 31, 2017.
-The decrease is due to the Company's marketing efforts in Europe and North America in 2017 which included the costs of hiring a European investor relations firm, attendance at various mining conferences and travel within Europe and North America.
+Legal fees were \$49,815 for the year ended March 31, 2019, compared to \$2,836 for 2018, representing an increase of \$46,979.
+The increase is related to prior year invoices being recorded in the current year.

+- Management fees, office salaries and benefits are personnel costs incurred at the Company's offices in Vancouver and Peru.
+These costs have decreased in the current year by \$15,730.
+The proportion of management's time allocated to various projects can fluctuate, creating variances in the amounts recorded as general operating costs. - Share-based payments for the year ended March 31, 2019, were \$31,187compared to \$Nil in the prior year.
+This increase is due to the granting of 1,850,000 options in fiscal 2019 and re-pricing of previously granted options.
+No options were granted in 2018. - Shareholder communications was \$6,931 for the year ended March 31, 2019, compared to \$29,322 for the year ended March 31, 2018.
+The decrease is due to management's decision to conserve cash.

-Consolidated Financial Performance for the Three Months Ended March 31, 2018
+Consolidated Financial Performance for the Three Months Ended March 31, 2019